MayamaTakeshi/shout_to_gsr/README.md

+# shout_to_gsr

-# shout_to_gsr (shoutcast to Google Speech Recognition)
+Shoutcast to Google/Olaris Speech Recognition (gsr means Google Speech Recognition).
+We added support for Olaris later.

+## UPDATE

+I don't recommend using mod_shout for transcription/speechrecog of low quality audio calls.
+This is because there will be audio degradation due transcoding to/from mp3 and calls using PCMU, PCMA etc will not produce good results.
+I recommend to use mod_oreka or mod_audio_fork instead.

 ## Overview

-This is a simple node.js app showing how to use freeswitch/mod_shout record_session to convert speech to text using Google Speech Recognition.
+This is a simple node.js app showing how to use freeswitch/mod_shout record_session to convert speech to text using Google/Olaris Speech Recognition.

-This is a simple shoutcast server application that will send the audio received to Google Speech Recogntion service and print the result to the shell.
+This is a simple shoutcast server application that will send the audio received to Google/Olaris Speech Recogntion service and print the result to the shell.

-## Configuration
+## Configuration of freeswitch

 In your freeswitch dialplan, you will need an extension with actions like these (adjust SHOUT_TO_GSR_IP_ADDRESS)
 ```